SkylineCommunications/dataminer-docs-connectors/connector/doc/Paneda_Multiplexer.md

 ## How to Use

 On the **General** page of this connector, you can configure the **API Token** and **Provider** to access the device.
+You have the ability to show or hide the **Service Configuration** page in the connector.

 The **Debug** page contains basic information about the communication with the device, as well as specific logs for every entry.

+The **Service Configuration** page contains raw information regarding input sources, encoder profiles, MSC items, MSC layouts and the active service configuration.
+Furthermore, the connector contains controls the create new input sources, encoder profiles, MSC items, MSC layouts and the ability to activate an existing MSC layout.
+These controls can be used in a manual way.
+However as these all require JSON snippets, they can also be set by an external script (not part of the connector).

-The other pages contain status information for the multiplexer and general information.
+The remaining pages contain status information for the multiplexer and general information.